christopheracurrie/christopheracurrie.github.io/what-do-you-do-with-a-guy-like-that.md

+---
+layout: page
+title:  "What Do You Do With a Guy like that"
+permalink: /what-do-you-do-with-a-guy-like-that/
+excerpt: ""
+---

 #Bits and Pieces from the American Classroom
 ##What do You do with a Guy Like That?
 What do you do